-Derek Gregory, FRSC, FBA, Dr. h.c.
+Derek Gregory, FRSC (Fellow of the Royal Society of Canada), FBA (Fellow of the British Academy), Dr. h.c.
 (Roskilde), Dr. h.c.
 (Heidelberg).
 Dr. Gregory is a member of the Department of Geography at UBC, which recruited him as a full Professor in 1989.
-The University appointed him Peter Wall Distinguished Professor from 1 July 2011.

 His new research project, Killing space, is a critical study of the techno-cultural and political dimensions of air war.
 It focuses on three major campaigns: the combined bombing offensive against Germany in the Second World War, America’s air wars over Indochina, and the present use of UAVs in Afghanistan/Pakistan, Somalia, Yemen, and elsewhere.
 It pays particular attention to the changing ways in which cities (and eventually people) have been visualized as targets within what is now called the ‘kill-chain,’ and to the different ways in which the media have represented and reported bombing to different publics.

 Dr. Gregory’s honours include honorary degrees from one of Europe’s youngest (Roskilde) and oldest (Heidelberg) universities, elections to the Royal Society of Canada and the British Academy, the Founder’s Medal of the Royal Geographical Society, and, most recently, the invitation to present the British Academy’s Annual Lecture in London in 2012.
 His distinctions also include a UBC Killam Research Prize, and in recognition of his undergraduate teaching and graduate supervision, both a UBC Killam Teaching Prize and a UBC Killam Prize for Graduate Mentoring.
 His former doctoral students, 27 to date, have moved into positions of influence among the world’s top universities.